Kyrylo Shevchenko: National Bank of Ukraine

+Resignation

+Shevchenko submitted his resignation on 4 October 2022, citing "health-related issues that can no longer be ignored" in a Facebook post.
+Shevchenko was dismissed by parliament two days later.
+One possible reason was the desire of the Head of the Office of the President, Andriy Yermak, to replace the executive director of Oschadbank.
+In addition, the NBU rejected four nominees for Oschadbank’s management board.
+Tensions also arose over winding down five-year, low-cost refinancing loans for banks — a key support measure during the COVID-19 crisis.
+The NBU refused demands from the President’s Office and the government to lower the policy rate to facilitate cheap credit, including for investment in the “Great Construction” program.
+The President’s Office was also dissatisfied that Ukraine received only one of five planned tranches under the IMF Stand-By program.

 Maksym Oryshchak, an analyst at the Center for Exchange Technologies, said that Shevchenko's resignation was caused by his difficult relations with the country's ruling elites.
 This, among other things, could also affect Shevchenko's health, as well as work in times of crisis (coronavirus, the beginning of a full-scale war with Russia).
 Probably, Shevchenko resigned due to misunderstandings that he had with the President’s Office.
 On his personal Facebook page, he mentioned "two years of political pressure, which intensified on the eve of my decision".
 According to Shevchenko, he was pressured to "make decisions that I consider harmful to the financial stability of the state and a threat to the institutional independence of the NBU."
 The reason for the misunderstanding could be Shevchenko's independence in decision-making regarding the NBU's activities.

 In addition, the President’s Office was dissatisfied with Shevchenko's conflict with the first deputy head of the NBU Kateryna Rozhkova, as well as his decision to leave her only technical functions.
 The head of the President’s Office was also not satisfied with Ukraine receiving only one of the five planned tranches under the anti-crisis Stand By program from the IMF.